I miss arcades.

 Read the full interview here

-Another great NBA Jam story belongs to Shaq.
-He loved the game so much, he would actually rent or have the arcade game shipped to hotels he and the Orlando Magic were staying at during road games.
+One of the biggest fans of the game back then was a young Shaquille O’Neal.
+He loved the game so much that he would rent it or have it shipped to hotels where he and the Orlando Magic stayed during road games.

-It sounds shocking but I also remember a rookie Shaq renting out an Orlando water amusement park (Wet n' Wild) for a couple of hours just so he and one of his friends could stay longer and not have to deal with lines.
+It sounds shocking, but I also remember a rookie Shaq renting out an Orlando water amusement park (Wet n’ Wild) for a couple of hours so he and one of his friends could stay longer and not have to deal with lines.